CLIUtils/CLI11/README.md

 - `->envname(name)`: Gets the value from the environment if present and not passed on the command line.
 - `->group(name)`: The help group to put the option in.
 No effect for positional options.
-Defaults to `"Options"`. `""` will not show up in the help print (hidden).
+Defaults to `"Options"`.
+Options given an empty string will not show up in the help print (hidden).
 - `->ignore_case()`: Ignore the case on the command line (also works on subcommands, does not affect arguments).